QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s2.discovery/techniques/websites/fingerprint.md

 Some cookies might contain easily modifiable values or [encoded](/tools-and-frameworks/knowledge/encoding/index.md) values.
 It's interesting to see how much we can fuzz its values.
 </div><div>

 Refer to the [Cookie](/programming-languages/web/_general/random/cookies.md) for information on cookies.

+➡️ You can use the [cookie-editor extension](https://cookie-editor.com/) if you don't find it comfortable to use the developer tools.
 </div></div>

 <hr class="sep-both">